Zren/zren.github.io/kde_docs/widget-Setup.md

 {% capture label %}Folder Structure{% endcapture %}
 {% capture sectionLeft %}

-First create a folder for your new widget.
+To start from scratch, first create a folder for your new widget somewhere in you coding directory (eg: `~/Code/plasmawidget-helloworld`).

 Inside it create another folder called `package`.
-Everything inside the `package` folder will be what we eventually zip and share online, so we can keep text editor project files in the `helloworld` folder.
+Everything inside the `package` folder will be what we eventually install to `~/.local/share/plasma/plasmoids/com.github.zren.helloworld/`.
+Eventually we will zip the contents of `package` and share them online.
+We can keep text editor files, build scripts, screenshots, etc outside the `package` directory.

-Inside the package folder will be `metadata.desktop` file which is basically an Linux `.ini` file.
+Inside the package folder will be a `metadata.desktop` file which is basically a Linux `.ini` file.
 This file will describe the name of the widget, the category it's in, and various other plasma specific keys like the main QML file.

 Inside `contents`, we will create the `ui` and `config` folders. `ui` is the folder which should contain your layout files like the `main.qml` and the `configGeneral.qml`. `configGeneral.qml` is the layout of the first tab in the widget's configuration window.